RubyConfCo/2016-rubyconfco.github.io/blog/_posts/2016-08-02-rafael-franca.md

 ![Rafael França](/img/speakers/rafael.png)

 Rafael França is a [Rails Core Team Member](http://rubyonrails.org/core) since October 2012 and currently is [#1 Rails contributor](http://contributors.rubyonrails.org/contributors/).
 Also, he has contributed to [Elixir](https://github.com/elixir-lang/elixir/graphs/contributors) and Simple Form.
 He works as a developer for [Shopify](https://www.shopify.com).

 He won a [Ruby Hero](http://rubyheroes.com/heroes/2014) award on April 2014.

-He has spoken at other great conferences such as [RubyConfBR](http://www.rubyconf.com.br), [RailsConf](http://railsconf.com)[Tropical Ruby](http://tropicalrb.com/en/) and [RuPy Brasil](http://rupy.com.br).
+He has spoken at other great conferences such as [RubyConfBR](http://www.rubyconf.com.br), [RailsConf](http://railsconf.com), [Tropical Ruby](http://tropicalrb.com/en/) and [RuPy Brasil](http://rupy.com.br).

 He will be flying in from São Paulo, Brazil and he is really excited to be speaking at RubyConf Colombia next September.